Analysis | At the end of the second year of the pandemic, the effects are more obviously partisan than ever

 The pandemic evolved quickly.
-At the recommendation of President Trump and medical experts, business and social interactions were halted.
+At the recommendation of President Donald Trump and medical experts, business and social interactions were halted.
 Scientists soon confirmed that face coverings reduced the spread of the virus and mask-wearing became a recommendation — and, at times, a mandate.
 By the end of the year, an unprecedented effort to develop a vaccine, spurred by government investment and encouragement, resulted in safe, effective preventive measures.
-By the time March 11, 2021, rolled around, the pandemic seemed like it was under control.
+By the time March 11, 2021, rolled around, the pandemic seemed like it was getting under control.

 But it wasn’t.
-Trump’s embrace of methods to control the spread of the virus was quickly scuttled in favor of rapidly returning the economy to normal before Election Day.
+Trump’s initial embrace of methods to control the spread of the virus had been quickly scuttled in favor of rapidly returning the economy to normal before Election Day.
 He elevated skepticism of expert opinions and scoffed at mask-wearing.
 His watchword was almost uniformly that the virus was not something to fear, something for which miraculous cures were available and that would evaporate in short order.

-The pandemic might have become partisan without Trump and without the amplification of the conservative media ecosystem, it’s hard to know.
+The pandemic might have become partisan without Trump and without the amplification of the conservative media ecosystem; it’s hard to know.
 But particularly now, at the two-year mark, it’s inescapably the case that the second year was worse than the first because of America’s partisan divide.

 Consider three metrics: cases, deaths and vaccinations by month.